 In light of the coronavirus outbreak, organisations may consider laying off staff, otherwise known as 'temporary redundancies', in order to manage business closure or a down-turn in work.
 Rights available to staff in these situations will depend on whether employees have a 'lay-off' clause in their contract.
 Please refer to our in-depth section for more details.

 On Friday 20 March, the government announced its plans for financial assistance to help organisations retain employees for an extended period of time, despite offering no work, and avoid lay-offs.
 This has been referred to as the Job Retention Scheme, the use of which enables employers to receive a government grant to cover a portion of employee wages.
-The scheme is set to be wound down until the end of October, which includes changes to who can make use of it and how it is to be funded.
+The scheme is set to last until the end of April 2021.

 The provisions relating to lay-off and short-time working are outlined within the Employment Rights Act 1996 (‘ERA’).